State Guide · Gujarat

 VF-6 entries show a recent transaction that contradicts what the seller claims.
 Possible double-sale or fraud — someone else may have already bought this land.

-Dholera plot without verified DSIRDA allotment.
+Dholera plot without a verified DSIRDA allotment.
 Fake Dholera plot sales are very common.
 Verify directly at dsirda.com before any payment.

 GujRERA not verified for a builder project.
 No buyer protection, no escrow, no delay compensation.